 If you’re lucky enough to find a great flat at a bargain price, could its location be the catch?
 Getting around London will inevitably involve the use of public transport, so make sure you check the walking distance to your nearest train or tube station, or bus stop.

-Why not do a test journey to check the length of the new commute (ideally during rush hour) to see how good the connections are and how it would realistically take to get to work?
+Why not do a test journey to check the length of the new commute (ideally during rush hour) to see how good the connections are, and how long it would realistically take to get to work?

-If you are depending on newly developed transport links in the capital, are they actually open?
+If you are dependent on newly developed transport links in the capital, are they actually open?
 Would you be able to use the car instead, and is there parking?

 You’ll also want to consider what the areas are like that you have to pass through on your way to the nearest bus stop or tube station, especially if you’re likely to use public transport after dark.